h3xar0n/tf-prep/README.md

       ```
 #### Third-party plugins
 > **Investigate**
 - Install third-party providers by placing their plugin executables in the user plugins directory.
 - The user plugins directory is in one of the following locations, depending on the host operating system:
   | Operating system  | User plugins directory          |
   |-------------------|---------------------------------|
   | Windows           | `%APPDATA%\terraform.d\plugins` |
   | All other systems | `~/.terraform.d/plugins`        |
 - Once a plugin is installed, `terraform init` can initialize it normally.
-  * You must run this command from the *directory where the configuration files are located*.
+  - You must run this command from the *directory where the configuration files are located*.
 - Providers distributed by HashiCorp can also go in the user plugins directory.
 - If a manually installed version meets the configuration's version constraints, Terraform will use it instead of downloading that provider.
-  * This is useful in airgapped environments and when testing pre-release provider builds.
+  - This is useful in airgapped environments and when testing pre-release provider builds.
 - The naming scheme for provider plugins is `terraform-provider-<NAME>_vX.Y.Z`, and Terraform uses the name to understand the name and version of a particular provider binary.
 - If multiple versions of a plugin are installed, Terraform will use the *newest version that meets the configuration's version constraints*.
 - Third-party plugins are *often* distributed with an appropriate filename already set in the distribution archive, so that they can be extracted directly into the user plugins directory.
 - Terraform plugins are compiled for a specific operating system and architecture, and any plugins in the root of the user plugins directory must be compiled for the current system.
 - If you use the same plugins directory on multiple systems, you can install plugins into subdirectories with a naming scheme of `<OS>_<ARCH>` (for example, `darwin_amd64`).
 - Terraform uses plugins from the root of the plugins directory and from the subdirectory that corresponds to the current system, ignoring other subdirectories.

 #### Provider Plugin Cache
 > **Investigate**
 - By default, `terraform init` downloads plugins into a subdirectory of the working directory so that each working directory is self-contained.
-  * As a consequence, if you have multiple configurations that use the same provider then a separate copy of its plugin will be downloaded for each configuration.
+  - As a consequence, if you have multiple configurations that use the same provider then a separate copy of its plugin will be downloaded for each configuration.
 - Given that provider plugins can be quite large (on the order of 100s of megabytes), this default behavior can be inconvenient for those with slow or metered Internet connections.
-  * Therefore Terraform optionally allows the use of a local directory as a shared plugin cache, which then allows each distinct plugin binary to be downloaded only once.
+  - Therefore Terraform optionally allows the use of a local directory as a shared plugin cache, which then allows each distinct plugin binary to be downloaded only once.
-- To enable the plugin cache, use the `plugin_cache_dir` setting in the CLI configuration file. e.g.:
+- To enable the plugin cache, use the `plugin_cache_dir` setting in the CLI configuration file (`.terraformrc` on all OS except Windows, `terraform.rc`). e.g.:

   ```bash
   # (Note that the CLI configuration file is _not_ the same as the .tf files